morrownr/8821au-20210708/README.md

 Note: If you elect to skip the reboot at the end of the installation script, the driver may not load immediately and the driver options will not be applied.
 Rebooting is strongly recommended.

+Fedora users that have secure boot turned on should run the following to enroll the key:

+$ sudo mokutil --import /var/lib/dkms/mok.pub

 Manual build instructions: The above script automates the installation process, however, if you want to or need to do a command line